-For those with one to four years of experience, median paychecks reach approximately $55K per year.
+For those with five to nine years of experience, average earnings amount to $77K per year.
 For those with one to four years of experience at the company can expect to make about $57K annually on average.
 Overall, the greater share of The Children's Hospital of Philadelphia (CHOP) people (33 percent) have been working for 10-19 years and earn around $69K per year on average.

 Certifications and Degrees

 Certified ITIL Leaders earn around $100K annually, far more than their non-accredited counterparts.
 Earning a Basic Life Support Specialist certification garners significant financial rewards of $92K per year on average.
 The best paid folks at The Children's Hospital of Philadelphia (CHOP) have a Master of Business Administration (MBA), earning $88K annually.